What Does Martin Lewis REALLY Think About Equity Release?

 These protections include clear advice requirements, transparent product details, and the right to reside in the property for life.

-Additionally, the Equity Release Council mandates that consumers receive independent legal advice before finalizing an equity release plan.
+The Equity Release Council also mandates that consumers receive independent legal advice before finalising an equity release plan, ensuring all parties fully understand the terms and implications.

 This ensures that all parties fully understand the terms and implications, providing a layer of security and promoting informed decision-making in the equity release process.